 My second Duster was built at the Hamtramck, MI Plymouth plant in November of 1973.
-It's powered by the numbers matching 225 cubic inch six cylinder engine with the one barrel Holley 1945 carb, hooked to the original A-904 Torqueflite automatic transmission.
+It is powered by the numbers matching 225 cubic inch six cylinder engine with the one barrel Holley 1945 carb, hooked to the original A-904 Torqueflite automatic transmission.
 The rear axle is the factory 7 1/4 rear end with 2.76 gears.
-The car is painted Golden Haze Metallic and has it's original Gator Grain vynil roof.
+The car is painted Golden Haze Metallic and has it's original snakeskin vinyl roof.
 All of the paint from the beltline up is original.
-It has the A64 Gold Duster package and options to include power steering, manual front disc brakes, the light package, tinted windshield, inside hood release, cigar lighter, left remote control mirror, three speed wipers and AM radio.
+It has the A64 Gold Duster package and options to include power steering, manual front disc brakes, the light package, a tinted windshield, an inside hood release, the cigar lighter, the left remote control mirror, three speed windshield wipers and an AM radio.

 I've been slowly returning the car to its factory "as delivered" configuration.
 When I bought the car, the interior was remarkably preserved.
 The carpet was pretty bad, so when I replaced it I found the broadcast sheet under the sound deadener pad beneath the right front seat.
 Not a single scrap of the original paperwork came with the car.
 Since I'm a stickler for paperwork, I've reproduced all the original stuff that came with the car when new, such as the owners manual packet in a clear vinyl sleeve which has the warranty info and some other goodies, and a correct and accurate reproduction of the window sticker.
 The broadcast sheet yielded a wealth of information as you might expect, and allowed me to determine exactly how the car came from the factory.
 I saved a sample of the original carpet, which looks just like the replacement carpet set.
 Many subsystems needed to be refurbished.
 The radiator was a cheap aftermarket unit, so I found a (surprisingly difficult to find) correct original radiator, p/n 3692973, at my favorite junkyard - Rohner's Auto Salvage in Wilmar, MN.
 I had it rebuilt and painted at one of the few remaining old fashioned radiator shops in Minneapolis.
-It now has a new high efficiency two row copper core, and uses it's original hose fittings, drain cock, transmission cooler and brass upper and lower tanks.
+It now has a new high efficiency two row copper core and uses its original hose fittings, drain cock, transmission cooler and brass upper and lower tanks.
+The radiator also features the factory correct 1974 only radiator cap, p/n 3673891 which I acquired NOS.
+Finally, I found and installed the correct overflow tank and installed it with an original section of ribbed hose and two Keystone clamps.
 It cools beautifully and the coolant temperature never gets above 195 degrees even on the hottest days.
 The original heater box was cracked and damaged, so I found a really nice used one at Rohner's and rebuilt it in my basement.
 The refurbished heater has a new copper core and all new internals.
 Works fantastic!

 My Duster came with the wrong wheels on it, so I found a set of five 14 x 5.5 JJ stamped steel wheels at a swap meet and had them powder coated in the correct 80% black finish.
 I mounted a set of new white sidewall tires on the wheels and found a set of the original "Deluxe" wheel covers so common back in the day.
 The car originally came with 6.95 x 14 white sidewall tires, but I went up by one size and installed a set of Uniroyal Tiger Paw AWP-II P195 75R-14 tires on the refurbished wheels.
 When I rebuilt the transmission, I replaced the speedometer drive gear with the next larger size to accommodate the larger tires.
 The speedometer now reads within 1 mph of perfect accuracy.
 All of the trunk equipment was gone, so I found and restored an original jack, jack base, tire iron, hold down bolt and wing nut, jack hold down spring and fiberboard spare wheel cover, and installed all of this with the new spare tire and wheel in the trunk, finished with a repro trunk mat as the original was missing.